Email to find out schedule and more details.

 Two absences per semester are fine, no questions asked.
 Money will be refunded or prorated to the next month.
 Three or more missed lessons - I ask that you pay for the lessons and make them up either in person or via webcam.

-Q. Why do you only teach voice to kids over 12?
+Q. Why do you only teach voice to kids 10 and older?

 Every teacher has a different answer to this question, and I’ve developed my policy based on my own experience.
 Focusing on technique can be physically hard on young children.
 Children have a tendency to try to mimic their teacher rather than finding their own voice.
 Attempting to sound older usually results in tension and sometimes injury.
 I always recommend piano lessons for children who love to sing.
 My piano pedagogy incorporates singing into the learning environment without focusing specifically vocal technique.
 Piano lessons will help develop musicianship and pitch-matching skills that will help the child when she is ready to study vocal technique later.
 Also, basic piano skills for the adult singer are crucial - so it’s a great idea to study voice and piano side by side.